SquareGPS/navixy-api/docs/backend-api/resources/commons/feedback.md

 ---
 title: Feedback
-description: Contains API call to send a feedback email, ask for help or suggest a new feature.
+description: Contains feedback object and API call to send a feedback email, ask for help or suggest a new feature.
 ---

 # Feedback

-Contains API call to send a feedback email, ask for help or suggest a new feature.

 API path: `/feedback`.

+Contains feedback object API call to send a feedback email, ask for help or suggest a new feature.

 ## Feedback object